Personal Protective Equipment — General Requirements (29 CFR 1926.95)

 PPE documentation is one of the most straightforward compliance areas — but it must be done formally.
 A verbal assessment is not sufficient.
 The written hazard assessment must be certified with a signature and date:

-- PPE inspection and replacement records
+- PPE inspection and replacement logs

-- Retraining records when workplace conditions or PPE change
+- Retraining documentation when workplace conditions change

 What Inspectors Look For